ultranoise/digital-lutherie/README.md

   * Stereo AUDIO IN/OUT through: **[adc~ 1 2] [dac~ 1 2]**

-  * Physical in/out pins are accessed through adc~ and dac~.
+  * Analog in/out pins are accessed through adc~ and dac~.
 Audio rate signals and not control rate data are used to deal with them.

+  * Digital in/out pin are accessed through messages at control rate and it is also possible to deal with them at audio rate.

   * Read Analog IN pins through [adc~ 3 4 5 6 7 8 9 10] (8 analog inputs).
 Write analog OUT pins through [dac~ 3 4 5 6 7 8 9 10].
 Remember that Bela mini does not have analog out.